ajbardo/learningAda/README.md

 Test for reverseInteger with status:  1
 Test for reverseInteger with status:  1
 Test for reverseInteger with status:  1
+Test for StringtoInteger_8 with status:  1
+Test for StringtoInteger_8 with status:  1
+Test for StringtoInteger_8 with status:  1
 Test for palindrome with status:  1
 Test for palindrome with status:  1
 Test for romantointeger with status:  1